Risk Arbitrage and Hedging to Acceptability under Transaction Costs: Introduction

-The sets $\Acc_{t,s}$ of acceptable positions always contain the family $\Lnot(\R_+^d,\cF_s)$ of random vectors with a.s. non-negative components and, in many cases, $\Acc_{t,s}$ is a subset of the family of random vectors with non-negative generalised conditional expectation given $\cF_t$.
+Note that the sets $\Acc_{t,s}$ of acceptable positions always contain the family $\Lnot(\R_+^d,\cF_s)$ of random vectors with a.s. non-negative components and, in many cases, $\Acc_{t,s}$ is a subset of the family of random vectors with non-negative generalised conditional expectation given $\cF_t$.
 Thus, the no risk arbitrage conditions are sandwiched between those for the risk measure based on the conditional essential infimum and on the conditional expectation.
-The first choice corresponds to the classical financial arbitrage with transaction costs, where our no risk arbitrage conditions become the classical ones.
-Section~\ref{sec:conditional-core-as} recovers and extends several results from \cite{kab:saf09}.
-Our approach also in this case yields new geometric interpretation of the sets of superhedging prices with possibly non-conical solvency sets, where the classical consistent price systems characterisation fails.
-Section~\ref{sec:sandwich-theorems} adapts the conditional expectation as the acceptability criterion and characterises the corresponding no arbitrage conditions.
-These cases are illustrated on a two-asset example in Section~\ref{sec:appl-two-dimens}.
+The first choice corresponds to the classical financial arbitrage with transaction costs, where our no risk arbitrage conditions become the classical no arbitrage conditions.